Auto Repair Negligence a Factor in Accidents & Road Fatalities

 Joe Lyon filed a lawsuit on behalf of the victim and the surviving spouse received compensation for comprehensive medical care, end stage care, and emotional closure.

-If you or a loved one has suffered an injury due to auto repair negligence, and have questions about the legal remedies available in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to auto repair negligence, and have questions about the legal remedies available in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.